nathanpare/interview-scheduler/README.md

 # Interview Scheduler

-This is a full stack, single-page application to show my new skills with React.js API servers and databases
+This is a full stack, single-page application to show my new skills with React.js API servers and databases.

 ## Setup